ferromir/lidex/README.md

 When a function is executed, its result is stored in the database.
 If the server restarts, the workflow is resumed without executing these steps and continues until the workflow is finished.

 ### The sleep function
-Sleep is a special kind of step, one imporant difference is that id and the wake-up time are stored before putting the workflow to sleep.
+Sleep is a special kind of step, one important difference is that the id and the wake-up time are stored before putting the workflow to sleep.
 If the server crashes, the workflow is not resumed until after the wake-up time.

 ### The start function
-Is just a conveniently place proxy to the client's start function.
+Is just a conveniently placed proxy to the client's start function.
 It starts a new workflow which holds no relationship to the one currently running.
 There is no concept of parent/child workflows in Lidex.

 ## The Client functions